dgis/emu48android/app/src/main/assets/ReadMe.txt

 - Fix the red and blue color inversion.
 - Add the HP 50g (Calypso 2K/4K) KML script from Carl Reinke (4K is a slow because there is no hardware acceleration).
 - Fix a bug about the timer delay in timeSetEvent().
-I hope it fix the slow down.
 - Fix deprecated classes in the settings.
-- Add a haptic feedback when touching a button.
+- Add an optional haptic feedback when touching a button.
+- Fix the intermittent slow down due to the end of playing a sound.

 Version 1.2 (2019-03-14)